CONNECT WITH me ON INSTAGRAM

 Food lovers will delight in Bogotá’s flourishing culinary scene.
 From traditional Colombian cuisine to international fare, the city offers a smorgasbord of flavors.
 And Bogotá counts over 20 Michelin Star restaurants within its city limits.

 Sample street foods like empanadas and arepas, or dine in one of the city’s gourmet restaurants.
-Or for a real taste of Bogotá try to take a night excursion to Andrés Carne de Res in Chía.
+Or, for a real taste of Bogotá, try to take a night excursion to Andrés Carne de Res in Chía.

 If you took a Colombian salsa club and barbecue restaurant, then combined them with Cirque du Soleil, you’d have Andrés Carne de Res in Chía.
 It’s one restaurant not to miss in Bogotá.